ArnabBir/apache-pinot-playbook/docs/23-solution-key.md

 This failure mode is particularly insidious because it does not produce errors or exceptions.
 The system appears to work normally.
 The only signal is incorrect query results, which may not be noticed until a stakeholder questions the numbers.
 Prevention requires ensuring that producers always set the Kafka message key to the primary key value (`trip_id`), which guarantees deterministic partition assignment.
 See Chapter 9 for the full partition alignment discussion and Chapter 8 for producer-side key requirements.

+---

 ### 17. What evidence would you gather before changing realtime flush thresholds?

 Changing flush thresholds affects segment size, segment count, query performance, ingestion freshness and recovery time.
 Making this change without evidence is dangerous because the effects are interconnected and not always intuitive.

-Before changing thresholds, gather evidence on four dimensions.
-First, examine current segment sizes by querying the segment metadata API.
-Segments that are consistently under 100,000 rows suggest the threshold may be too aggressive, creating excessive small-segment churn.
-Segments that are consistently over 5 million rows suggest the threshold may be too loose, creating segments that are slow to build and reload.
+Gather evidence on four dimensions before proposing any change.

+**Current segment sizes.** Query the segment metadata API to examine the size distribution.
+Segments consistently under 100,000 rows suggest the threshold is too aggressive, creating excessive small-segment churn.
+Segments consistently over 5 million rows suggest the threshold is too loose, producing segments that are slow to build and reload.

-Second, measure ingestion freshness.
-The consuming-to-online lag (visible through Pinot's consumption status metrics) tells you how long data sits in a consuming segment before it becomes queryable.
-If the current threshold creates a flush cadence of 30 minutes but the business needs 5-minute freshness, you need a more aggressive threshold.
+**Ingestion freshness.** The consuming-to-online lag (visible through Pinot's consumption status metrics) tells you how long data sits in a consuming segment before it becomes queryable.
+If the current threshold creates a flush cadence of 30 minutes but the business requires 5-minute freshness, a more aggressive threshold is warranted.

-Third, assess segment churn rate.
-A table that produces hundreds of new segments per hour creates metadata pressure in ZooKeeper and increases the broker's pruning workload.
-If the segment creation rate is unusually high, the flush threshold may be too small.
+**Segment churn rate.** A table that produces hundreds of new segments per hour creates metadata pressure in ZooKeeper and increases the broker's pruning workload.
+Unusually high segment creation rates often indicate the flush threshold is too small.

-Fourth, understand recovery time.
-When a server restarts, it must rebuild consuming segments by replaying from the last committed offset.
+**Recovery time.** When a server restarts, it must rebuild consuming segments by replaying from the last committed offset.
 Larger flush thresholds mean longer replay times during recovery.

-Only with this evidence can you make a principled trade-off between segment size (larger is better for query efficiency), freshness (more frequent flushes mean newer data is queryable sooner) and recovery speed (smaller segments mean faster crash recovery).
+Only with this evidence can you make a principled trade-off between segment size (larger is better for query efficiency), freshness (more frequent flushes mean newer data is queryable sooner) and recovery speed (smaller segments enable faster crash recovery).
 See Chapter 8 for flush threshold configuration and Chapter 18 for the observability metrics that inform this decision.

+---

 ### 18. How would you backfill a missing dimension table?